-From April through October, DMAS offers weekly public night events at Ashton Observatory, including lectures and opportunities to view the night sky.
-Lecture topics may include “How to View the Night Sky”, “Comets and Meteors”, “Galaxies and Star Clusters”, “UFOs and Extraterrestrials”, and much more.
-Private observatory visits (including lectures and telescope viewing) may be arranged for private organizations, church groups, scout troops, and school field trips.
+From April through October, DMAS offers weekly public night events ech Saturday at Ashton Observatory, including lectures and opportunities to view the night sky.
+Private observatory visits (including lectures and telescope viewing) may be arranged for private groups.
 Visit our Group Visits page to schedule a visit today!

 The purpose of DMAS is to secure the pleasure and benefits of an association of persons interested in amateur astronomy; to promote the science of astronomy; to encourage and promote activities of an astronomical nature; to foster observational and computational work, as well as craftsmanship in various fields of astronomy; to correlate amateur activities with other amateurs and professionals; and to educate the public.